pranayadna/sandbox/js/test/readme.md

 [ 'X', '' , ''  ]
 [ 'O', '' , 'O' ]

-row with col 1 = empty cel at row 0 col 1
+available cell of rows = empty cel at row 0 col 1
                            at row 1 col 1
                            at row 2 col 1
 <!-- using if else -->